 Feeding indoor plants in winter can actually do more harm than good.
 'Plants will not use as many nutrients.
 We recommend skipping fertilizing in the late fall and winter months,' says Lindsay Pangborn.

 ‘Plant food at this time can harm the plants because unused fertilizer can cause salt build-up and root burn or could upset the natural growth cycle of the plant.’

 Forcing them to grow by feeding them during resting season will result in spindly stems and pale-colored leaves.

-One way to care for house plants in winter as the days get shorter and light levels decrease is to move them into a position where they can receive maximum sunlight.
-However be careful of cold drafts coming from windows.
-Sensitivity to light will vary depending on the type of plant, and some indoor plants can be damaged from over exposure to direct sunlight, so be sure to research the light requirements for different kinds.
+One way to care for houseplants in winter as the days get shorter and light levels decrease is to move them into a position where they can receive maximum sunlight.
+However be careful of cold draughts coming from windows.
+If you have a heated greenhouse or garden room, you could move the plants there where they can enjoy more sunlight in winter months.

 ‘The light coming into your home will change as the season changes.
 If your plant was near a window shaded by a tree, the sun's rays may be more intense once the leaves fall off the tree.
 You may have to move your plant back a bit so the rays do not burn the foliage.